The Valachi Papers (film)

-The Valachi Papers is a 1972 Italian-French crime neo noir directed by Terence Young.
-It is an adaptation of the 1968 non-fiction book of the same name by Peter Maas, with a screenplay by Stephen Geller.
-It tells the story of Joseph Valachi, a Mafia informant in the early 1960s who was the first ever mafioso to acknowledge the organization's existence.
-The film stars Charles Bronson as Valachi and Lino Ventura as crime boss Vito Genovese, with Jill Ireland, Walter Chiari, Joseph Wiseman, Gerald S. O'Loughlin, Guido Leontini, Amedeo Nazzari, Fausto Tozzi, Pupella Maggio, and Angelo Infanti.
+The Valachi Papers is a 1972 biographical crime film directed by Terence Young, which tells the story of Joseph Valachi, an American Mafia informant in the early 1960s who was the first ever mafioso to acknowledge the organization's existence.
+The film stars Charles Bronson as Valachi and Lino Ventura as Vito Genovese, along with Jill Ireland, Walter Chiari, Joseph Wiseman, and Gerald S. O'Loughlin.
+It is an adaptation of the 1968 non-fiction book by Peter Maas, with a screenplay by Stephen Geller.

+The film was an international co-production between Italian producer Dino De Laurentiis and French company Euro-France Films.
+It premiered on July 21, 1972 in Ireland.
+The Valachi Papers was a commercial success, but received mixed-to-negative reviews from critics, many of whom negatively compared it to The Godfather.

 Plot

 Joseph Valachi is an aging prisoner in the Atlanta Federal Penitentiary, who was imprisoned for smuggling heroin.
 The boss of his crime family, Vito Genovese, is imprisoned there as well.
 Genovese is certain that Valachi is an informant, and gives him the "kiss of death," whereupon Valachi kisses him back.
+Valachi is also the recipient of an attempted attack in the shower days before, which might have been caused by Genovese.

-Valachi mistakenly kills a fellow prisoner who he wrongly thinks is a mob assassin.
-Told of the mistake by federal agents, Valachi becomes an informant.
+Valachi mistakenly kills a fellow prisoner, Joseph Saupp, who he wrongly thinks is a mob assassin.
+Told of the mistake by federal agent Ryan, Valachi becomes an informant, and is then transferred to Quantico to begin telling Ryan all that he knows.
 He tells his life story in flashbacks, from when he was a young criminal to a gangster associating with bosses such as Salvatore Maranzano.
-Maranzano tells a mourner at a funeral, "I cannot bring back the dead.
+Maranzano initiates Valachi into the Mafia, and then assigns Gaetano Reina to be Valachi's boss.
+Valachi serves Reina well until the day that Reina is murdered in a drive-by shooting during the Castellammarese War, forcing Valachi to hide out at Reina's house, where he meets and falls in love with Reina's daughter, Maria.
+At the funeral for Reina, Maranzano consoles Reina's widow by saying "I cannot bring back the dead.
 I can only kill the living."
-Valachi marries a boss's daughter, played by Bronson's real-life wife Jill Ireland.
+After the funeral, Joe Masseria--Reina's murderer--is himself killed by Lucky Luciano.
+Valachi then marries Maria after getting the blessing to do so by her mother Letizia.

 Valachi's rise in the Mafia is hampered by his poor relations with his capo, Tony Bender.
-Bender orders the castration of Valachi's business partner for having relations with another mobster's wife.
-Valachi shoots the victim to put him out of his misery.
+Bender orders the castration of Valachi's business partner, Dominick "The Gap" Petrilli for having relations with Genovese's wife Anna.
+Valachi shoots Petrilli to put him out of his misery.

 The mayhem and murder continue to the present, with Valachi shown testifying before a Senate committee.
 He is upset with having to testify and attempts suicide, but in the end (according to information superimposed on the screen) outlives Genovese, who dies in prison.